 In 2017, Iceland's trade deficit widened sharply by 65 percent from the previous year to ISK 178 billion.
 Imports jumped 8 percent mainly boosted by higher purchases of industrial supplies, ships and transport equipment, while exports fell 4 percent due to a steep decline in marine products sales.
 The largest trade deficits were recorded with China, Norway, Germany, Denmark and Sweden; while the biggest trade surpluses were recorded with the Netherlands, Spain and France.
 This page provides the latest reported value for - Iceland Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Iceland Balance of Trade - actual data, historical chart and calendar of releases - was last updated on June of 2018.
+Iceland Balance of Trade - actual data, historical chart and calendar of releases - was last updated on November of 2018.